-Otherwise known as presbycusis, age-related hearing loss is gradual, usually starts at about 50 years of age and most often it affects the ability to hear high-pitched sounds, such as a phone ringing or a beeping microwave.
+Age-related hearing loss is gradual and usually starts at about 50 years of age and most often it affects the ability to hear high-pitched sounds, such as a phone ringing or a beeping microwave.

 Hearing loss can also make it more difficult to be independent, as you rely on your partner or other family members to repeat information to you in social situations or speak on your behalf.

 If you think you may have hearing loss, make an appointment with your GP, who can then recommend an audiologist.
-Once diagnosed, there are many treatment options you can weigh up, including hearing aids and implantable hearing solutions such as a cochlear implant.
+Once diagnosed, there are many treatment options you can weigh up.

-Advances in technology mean that high-performing hearing aids are no longer as expensive as they once were, with providers such as Australian company Blamey Saunders cutting the cost by offering hearing tests and fittings online.
+Advances in technology mean that high-performing hearing aids are no longer as expensive as they once were.

 IMPORTANT LEGAL INFO This article is of a general nature and FYI only, because it doesn’t take into account your personal health requirements or existing medical conditions.
 That means it’s not personalised health advice and shouldn’t be relied upon as if it is.
 Before making a health-related decision, you should work out if the info is appropriate for your situation and get professional medical advice.